At the Trust, we are thankful for our grantees and partners who are working on the front lines of this pandemic.

 Supporting Immediate, Urgent Needs

-To support those on the front lines, the Kate B. Reynolds Charitable Trust released immediate, flexible funding by granting $500,000 to the COVID-19 Response Fund for Forsyth County and $1 million to the North Carolina Healthcare Association Foundation for statewide coronavirus efforts.
+To support those on the front lines, in March 2020, the Kate B. Reynolds Charitable Trust released immediate, flexible funding by granting $500,000 to the COVID-19 Response Fund for Forsyth County and $1 million to the North Carolina Healthcare Association Foundation for statewide coronavirus efforts.
+In May, the Trust released an additional $1.2 million.
+This funding is focused on meeting the basic needs of residents who are suddenly disconnected from economic opportunity and ensuring our safety net health care system has the resources to serve our most vulnerable residents at a time when the health care system is at risk of being overwhelmed by the crisis.
 Read more about our COVID-19 funding response.
-This funding is focused on meeting the basic needs of residents who are suddenly disconnected from economic opportunity and ensuring our safety net health care system has the resources to serve our most vulnerable residents at a time when the health care system is at risk of being overwhelmed by the crisis.

 We also worked with current grantees to ensure the funding they receive from the Trust is flexible and can be shifted quickly to meet urgent needs on the ground.